 This will provide a lot of information down the track for future athletic talent identification.

-Once they are playing sports they should be encouraged and nurtured to engage in a variety of activities.
+Once they are playing sports, they should be encouraged and nurtured to engage in various activities.

 This helps to see where a person naturally excels.

 This is also the method used by eastern bloc countries.